 - · Other capacities can be ordered depending on sparing scheme and sector size requested. - Single-unit shipping pack.
 The drive is normally shipped in bulk packaging to provide maximum protection against transit damage.
 Units shipped individually require additional protection as provided by the single unit shipping pack.
-Users planning single unit distribution should specify this option. - The Safety and Regulatory Agency Specifications, part number 75789512, may be included with each standard OEM drive shipped.
+Users planning single unit distribution should specify this option. - The Safety and Regulatory Agency Specifications, part number 75789512, is usually included with each standard OEM drive shipped, but extra copies may be ordered.